louthy/stack-parsec-prototype/README.md

 temporary heap-resident objects.
 This is an attempt to see how far I can push the `ref struct` idea to create stack-resident parser-combinators.

+_There's no way to remove all allocations (and keep the pure functional style and LINQ operators), but it should be possible to massively reduce the allocations for a certain subset of parser capabilities._

 One early realisation is that to make something like this work, I have had to effectively rebuild core ideas from the .NET runtime (stacks, object reference tracking, byte-code instruction set, etc.) -- this tells me that it's probably better to let the highly optimised .NET runtime do what it's good at (rather than create a poor man's